 There are so many things to do in NYC in May!
 It’s a great time of year to visit – everything is blooming, the sun is shining, and the first outdoor events & concerts make their appearance.
+Spring in NYC is in full effect, while summer in New York is just around the corner.
 Below is a list of our favorite things to do in NYC in May to inspire you for your trip and make sure that you won’t be running out of unique and fun things to do!

 May is one of the nicest months to visit NYC as temperatures are mild and spring is in full swing.
-It doesn’t get too hot throughout the day or too cold in the evenings making it the perfect weather for exploring the city.
+It doesn’t get too hot throughout the day or too cold in the evenings making it the perfect weather for exploring the city and possibly even having brunch outside.
 If you are looking for the perfect month to discover NYC’s famous neighborhoods, or experience some outdoor events in the Big Apple, May in NYC is definitely a good choice.
 Some of our favorite things to do in NYC in may are listed below, as always, NYC has something on offer for everyone and we are sure that you will find something that excites you!

 After a long winter break, Governors Island re-opens on May 1st.
 This insider tip is still undiscovered terrain for many, even though the former military island has so much to offer.
 For just $2 you can take the ferry to the island that sits just a short distance from Lower Manhattan.
 Governors Island is the perfect retreat from the bustling city.

 An excursion, even with small children, is definitely recommendable.
 The car-free island offers so much for young and old that you must have seen it for yourself.
 With everything from historical military buildings to awesome bike paths and even public hammocks, the island offers a variety of activities that are especially interesting when the weather becomes a little nicer!
 This is definitely one of the nicest things to do in May in NYC.